This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 What to budget for: electricity, signage, and more

-Real-world tips from a small business that just did it
+Real-world tips from a small business heading back for year two

-This C2E2 vendor guide walks you through everything from setup to sales—so you can prep like a pro.
+This C2E2 vendor guide walks you through everything from application to show floor — updated for 2026.

 How to Apply to Vend at C2E2